Kosinkadink/comfyui-dependency-tooling/README.md

 > torch* &all        # See all torch-related packages
 > /list &dupes       # Check for version conflicts
 > /nodes &top 10     # See top 10 nodes by downloads
+> /nodes comfyui-kjnodes  # View detailed deps for a specific node
 > /graph             # View cumulative dependencies graph
 > /graph downloads log  # View downloads with log scale
 > numpy &nodes comfyui-kjnodes,rgthree-comfy  # Check numpy in specific nodes